Japan hero image

 • Q: Do we need visas?
 A: U.S. and Canadian travelers enter visa-free up to 90 days; we monitor e-visa or entry changes for other nationalities.

 • Q: How do we handle jet lag?
-A: We plan gentle arrival, early night, and hydration before major program blocks.
+A: We plan a gentle arrival day, early night, and hydration before major program blocks.

 • Q: Can choirs perform?
 A: Cultural venues welcome ensembles; we arrange permissions, organists, and promotion.